Shoes01/crying-suns-like/NOTES.md

     Add comments where necessary
     Append function names with _ where necessary

+# MVP-2-BOARD
+TileMap is probably the way to do this.

 ## Bug
 Weird thing where unit data title moves? after a new encounter?